NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 ### Hooking into the config system

-The validationa and resolution of the config are done with hook handlers, which you can find in `packages/plugin/src/hooks/config.ts`, which should look like this:
+The validation and resolution of the config are done with hook handlers, which you can find in `packages/plugin/src/hooks/config.ts`.
+They should look like this:

 ```ts{2,6,9}
 import type { ConfigHooks } from "hardhat/types/hooks";